SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-wildfire median

 For wildfire, discrepancies across climate models are almost neglectable.
 However @!S0I3,4C0(two of the impact models) produce vastly different results.
 This is due to {diverging approaches to vegetation modelling}(See [TODO reference to paper supplement, page X-7] for details).
+These two also have a much larger sensitivity to the warming level than the other three, which project almost the same exposure regardless of the warming level.

 +++ cat-wildfire climate